24 juil. 2018

 Despite continuing solid investment in the UK tech sector, Brexit offers real threats if it reduces the flow of international specialists needed to grow the UK digital economy.
 Mike Drew, Head of Odgers Berndtson’s Global Technology Practice, shares his insights.

-In the technology sector, we are starting to see more gaps opening up in organizations because people are leaving the UK.
+In the technology sector, we are starting to see more gaps opening up in organisations because people are leaving the UK.
 It’s not happening en masse, but I can point to specific examples.
 As we get closer to Brexit and the prospect of leaving the European Union becomes more of a reality, these departures may gather pace.

 Organisations definitely need a strategy for succession planning, because certain skills are really hard to find, and some specialist roles can only be filled from outside the UK.
-The UK doesn’t always have the depth of talent needed, especially in emerging fields like artificial intelligence, deep learning, and data science, or even highly technical roles like developers.
+The UK doesn’t always have the depth of talent needed, especially in emerging fields like artificial intelligence, deep learning and data science, or even highly technical roles like developers.
 Many specialists in these areas have come from Eastern Europe or India.
 They represent a valuable pool of talent that, as a result of Brexit, the UK risks reducing substantially.
 This will create a real issue for the economy unless there are sufficient replacements.

 Is the UK a long-term prospect?

 Brexit has created a level of uncertainty which wasn’t there before.
 No-one knows how this is actually going to end.
-That does affect hiring because it gives organizations pause for thought.
+That does affect hiring because it gives organisations pause for thought.
 They start thinking more about how much they really need the new hire.
 Should that post be based in the UK, or could it be based elsewhere and, if so, where?
 Both employers, and also employees, are stopping to think about whether the UK is a place for them in the long term.

 Many companies are making short-term decisions, which will impact the UK’s ability to be competitive in technology in the longer term.
 We haven’t yet seen a great deal of retraction or change in strategy by big employers in the technology industry.
 Rather, a number of examples of employers are saying to us that non-UK residents who they employ in the UK are starting to leave.

-One software organization has had three of its senior technical people resign within four weeks due to the uncertainty of Brexit.
+One software organisation has had three of its senior technical people resign within four weeks due to the uncertainty of Brexit.
 That’s an example of where employees feel they can’t commit their futures to the UK because they don’t know if legally they’ll be able to stay, or if their families will feel welcome, now that sentiment has changed.
 I think that the weaknesses that will come from all of this will be felt in the years to come.

 UK status as European tech hub in question